jacquescrocker/jammit-s3/README.md

     gem 'jammit-s3'

+Jammit S3 already has a gem dependency for jammit, so I'd recommend removing any existing `gem 'jammit'` references from your Gemfile.

 ## Configuration

 Within your `config/assets.yml`, just add a toplevel key called `s3_bucket` that contains the bucketname you want to use.
 If jammit-s3 doesn't find the bucket, it will try to create it.
 Bucketnames need to be globally unique.
 Learn more about bucketnames [here](http://support.rightscale.com/06-FAQs/FAQ_0094_-_What_are_valid_S3_bucket_names%3F)